History of ancient Egypt: Early dynastic period

 Stela of the Second Dynasty Pharaoh Nebra, displaying the hieroglyph for his Horus name within a serekh surmounted by Horus.
 On display at the Metropolitan Museum of Art.

 The historical records of ancient Egypt begin with Egypt as a unified state, which occurred sometime around 3150 BC.
 According to Egyptian tradition, Menes, thought to have unified Upper and Lower Egypt, was the first king.
 This Egyptian culture, customs, art expression, architecture, and social structure were closely tied to religion, remarkably stable, and changed little over a period of nearly 3000 years.

 Egyptian chronology, which involves regnal years, began around this time.
 The conventional chronology was accepted during the twentieth century, but it does not include any of the major revision proposals that also have been made in that time.
 Even within a single work, archaeologists often offer several possible dates, or even several whole chronologies as possibilities.
 Consequently, there may be discrepancies between dates shown here and in articles on particular rulers or topics related to ancient Egypt.
 There also are several possible spellings of the names.
 Typically, Egyptologists divide the history of pharaonic civilization using a schedule laid out first by Manetho's Aegyptiaca, which was written during the Ptolemaic Kingdom in the third century BC.

+The Narmer Palette depicts the unification of the Two Lands.

+Limestone head of an early Egyptian king, The Petrie Museum.
+Modern Egyptologists have considered the stone bust to depict an Early Dynastic or Old Kingdom pharaoh.

 Prior to the unification of Egypt, the land was settled with autonomous villages.
 With the early dynasties, and for much of Egypt's history thereafter, the country came to be known as the Two Lands.
 The pharaohs established a national administration and appointed royal governors.

 According to Manetho, the first pharaoh was Menes, but archeological findings support the view that the first ruler to claim to have united the two lands was Narmer, the final king of the Naqada III period.
 His name is known primarily from the famous Narmer Palette, whose scenes have been interpreted as the act of uniting Upper and Lower Egypt.
 Menes is now thought to be one of the titles of Hor-Aha, the second pharaoh of the First Dynasty.

 Funeral practices for the elite resulted in the construction of mastabas, which later became models for subsequent Old Kingdom constructions such as the step pyramid, thought to have originated during the Third Dynasty of Egypt.